eead-csic-compbio/methods_biostats_bioinfo/README.md

-# methods_biostats_bioinfo
-Sample data and source code used in the course "Methods in biostatistics and bioinformatics"
+This repository contains sample data and source code used in the course "Methods in biostatistics and bioinformatics", which is part of the [Master's in Quantitative Biotechnology](http://master.bifi.es) from the University of Zaragoza.